mikepthomas/projects/_posts/minatures.md

 | Legionary Scout  | 1        | Resin    | [New Vegas Rules Expansion][Wave 5 Rules] |
 | Praetorian Guard | 1        | Resin    | [New Vegas Rules Expansion][Wave 5 Rules] |
 | Vexillarius      | 1        | Resin    | [New Vegas Rules Expansion][Wave 5 Rules] |

+## NCR

+> The `NCR` strives to return democracy and the rule of law to the chaos of the Wasteland.
+>
+> However, it is not afraid to spill blood to achieve that goal.
+> It’s men and women of the Republic military are well armed and armoured, while specialists such as Rangers bring an elite punch.[^ncr]

+[^ncr]: [Modiphius Entertainment](https://www.modiphius.net) (2021).
+"NCR Force List" _FOWW BM-1-005_, Version 5.0 page 1.

 ### Force List